 When buying at Auction, the sale is in the form of an unconditional contract with no cooling off period, as opposed to a Private Sale, Sale by SET DATE or Sale by Negotiation.
 There must also be a 10% deposit of the purchase price paid on the day.
 The purchasing terms of the sale are advertised with the property leading up to Auction day.

-Sale by SET DATE® is an exciting way to sell a property – and it’s exclusive to Barry Plant ofﬁces.
+Sale by SET DATE® is an exciting method when selling a property – and it’s exclusive to Barry Plant ofﬁces.
 It combines all the best aspects of the traditional methods of Auction and Private Sale by creating the same sense of urgency and competition in buyers that an Auction campaign does but, unlike Auction, there is no public bidding, it’s a more private process.

 A home that is for Sale by SET DATE® is usually marketed over four weeks and is advertised with a deadline for the sale to conclude.
 Buyers can submit offers well before the deadline, just like a private sale and the vendors can sell the property at any time during the campaign, or decide to take the property to the advertised sale date.